 If you are experiencing an emergency, please call 911 to request emergency services or go to your nearest emergency room for help.

-If you are in need of crisis support services outside of business hours, please contact National Mental Health Hotlines including:
+If you are in need of crisis support services outside of your scheduled session time, please contact National Mental Health Hotlines including:

 • Suicide & Crisis Lifeline by calling 988